echoedinvoker/Odoo14tt/14/tutorial/7-basic-views/memo.md

 ### _Exercise: Add filter and Group By_

 ![Alt exercise: add filter and group by](pic/21.jpg)

+- Already done in the previous exercise, so just review codes again.

 ![Alt filter attributes: domain and context](pic/22.jpg)